dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 #### Send to parent
 Assuming a sidechain was voted successfully on the parent chain.

-In order to send coins back to the parent first we lock the coins to a deposit trx
+To send coins back to the parent first we lock the coins to a deposit trx
 ```
 scriptsig=<sig> <pubkey>
 scriptpubkey=<address> op_drop <parent-genesis> op_deposit